VIN: the William Loughran / Lord Lilford / Elton John / Charles Chong Lamborghini Miura SV chassis 4830

 Of the 147 Miura SVs built, nine were originally right-hand drive.

-A few days after leaving Italy, chassis 4830 went on display at the London Motor Show (October 20th-30th).
+Four days after sign off, chassis 4830 starred at the London Motor Show which took place at Earls Cout between October 20th-30th..
 From here it was purchased by well-known car dealer, William Loughran of Preston.
+The car was then registered in January 1972.

-William Loughran retained 4830 for about a year.
+William Loughran retained chassis 4830 for about a year.
 He then sold to George Powys who was better known as Lord Lilford.

 Powys (the 7th Baron Lilford) inherited his title aged 18; his father had died in 1945, at which point the Barony temporarily went to his second cousin, Stephen Powys.